SOCIAL & COMMUNITY INFRASTRUCTURE PLANS AND NEEDS ASSESSMENTS (GAP ANALYSIS)

 Surf Coast Shire Council (FFP assessment templates)

-Whitehorse City Council (informing the Social and Community Infrastructure Plan)
+Whitehorse City Council (informing the Social and Community Infrastructure Plan 2025 draft)

 KINDERGARTEN SUPPLY AND DEMAND ANALYSIS (& KISP REVIEW)